salesforce/lwc-rfcs/text/0000-allow-sharing-of-LWC-across-namespaces.md

 - Learning curve as we are introducing new flag.
 - Complex implementation as we have to set precedence logic in the code.

-## High level design

-In order to honor the sharing of LWC across namespaces, we will be doing  validation at difference stages viz.

-- Compile Time Validation
-- Pre run time validation (explained below)
-- Run Time Validation (cmp loading time)

-In Order to improve performance of Run time validation we will be adding additional Validation and caching the result.
-Run time Validator can leverage this info.

 ## Drawbacks

 - implementation cost, both in term of code size and complexity